PuneetGopinath/Sanitizers/README.md

 - Chat in IRC.
 On the `irc.freenode.net` server, in the `#bksanitizers` channel.
 - Also you can chat in [gitter](https://gitter.im/BaalKrshna/Sanitizers)
 - Follow our blog on [hashnode.dev](https://baalkrshna.hashnode.dev)
-- We might send messages (as comments) in [this discussion](https://github.com/PuneetGopinath/Sanitizers/discussions/3), you can read those when you are free !!

 <h2><a name="authors">Authors ✒️</a></h2>